Robin-Glover/cyclistic-case-study/README.md

 - Do not host, stream, publish, distribute, sublicense, or sell the data as a standalone dataset.
 - Do not imply affiliation, approval, endorsement, or sponsorship by Divvy or the City of Chicago.
 - Do not use trademarks or trade names of Lyft Bikes and Scooters, LLC, the City of Chicago, or any sponsor of the Divvy service without written permission.

--
-Tis project complies with the terms of the license by using the data solely for educational and analytical purposes, without any commercial intent.
+This project complies with the terms of the license by using the data solely for educational and analytical purposes, without any commercial intent.

 ## What I Learned